What is "cognitive search" in Azure Search?

 Internally, the pipeline generates a collection of enriched documents.
 You can decide which parts of the enriched documents should be mapped to indexable fields in your search index.
 For example, if you applied the key phrases extraction and the entity recognition skills, then those new fields would become part of the enriched document, and they can be mapped to fields on your index.
 See Annotations to learn more about input/output formations.

-Search index and query-based access
+Step 3: Search index and query-based access

 When processing is finished, you have a search corpus consisting of enriched documents, fully text-searchable in Azure Search.
 Querying the index is how developers and users access the enriched content generated by the pipeline.